The Crow (2024 film): Development

-In November 2019, Proyas said in an interview on a podcast of a reboot:
+In November 2019, Proyas said he had tried to stop a reboot from happening out of respect for Lee, adding, "It's not just a movie that can be remade.
+It's one man's legacy.
+And it should be treated with that level of respect."

 Pre-production

 In January 2020, the film was revived and development resumed.
 In March 2022, Pressman reaffirmed that the film was still on track.
 The following month, Rupert Sanders and Zach Baylin were announced as director and writer, while Edward R. Pressman and Malcolm Gray co-produced.
-On April 1, 2022, it was announced by The Hollywood Reporter that Bill Skarsgård, whose brother Alexander was formerly in talks for the lead role, would star as Eric Draven.
-In the same month, it was reported that FKA Twigs would star as Eric's fiancée, while Victor Hadida, Molly Hassell, and John Jencks joined as producers.
+On April 1, 2022, it was announced by The Hollywood Reporter that Bill Skarsgård, whose brother Alexander was formerly in talks for the lead role, would star as Eric.
+In the same month, it was reported that FKA Twigs would star as Shelly Webster, while Victor Hadida, Molly Hassell, and John Jencks joined as producers.
+Sanders had focused on the themes of grief and morality when creating the film, wanting to create a "dark romance".
+He described the film's tone as being similar to a song by the Cure and wrote the script to honor the passing of Lee, describing Skarsgård's version as being a "successor".
+Twigs and Skarsgård did not perform together prior to filming, but attending a dinner on set while filming in Prague as Sanders was confident in their acting abilities.
+While in Prague, Twigs developed the concept for her third studio album Eusexua (2025).